 YHA Brighton is ideal for school groups wishing to combine their trip with a visit to the popular capital city.
-With 151 beds, the hostel has plenty of space for your school group to enjoy.
+The hostel has plenty of space for your school group to enjoy.
 All rooms are en-suite and we have many comfortable rooms suitable for teachers.

-At YHA Brighton we have two meeting rooms available for hire - the Meeting Room and the Dining Room.
+At YHA Brighton we have two meeting rooms available for hire - the Dining Room and the Meeting Room.

-Capacity Up to 65 delegates in the Dining Room and up to 32 delegates in the Meeting room, depending on seating configuration.
+Capacity: Up to 65 people in the Dining Room and up to 32 people in the Meeting room, depending on seating configuration.

 Parking: There is no car parking at the hostel but there is a loading bay outside for drop-offs.
 The nearest all-day multi story is The Lanes car park which is signposted from the sea front.